 As for frequency settings, the Ryzen 7 7700X shares the same requirements as listed on Zen 4 architecture’s Auto Infinity Fabric settings: 5,200Mhz for the minimum optimization standard, with the FCLK dynamically adjusting with a sweet spot of 6,000Mhz.

 CAS latency has much lesser importance for DDDR5.
 For the most part, all memory kits available already have their XMP/EXPO profiles built to take advantage of the decreased reliance on instruction delays.
 An effect that is felt even more with the bigger L3 Cache of typical Ryzen processors.
+Overall, the RAM recommended below work well with both the Ryzen 7 7700X as well as the non-X Ryzen 7 7700.

 Best RAM for Ryzen 7 7700X